 The first steps of recovery, deciding to make a change.

-In my last post, I wrote about being in the pre-contemplative phase of my JUUL addiction.
+In my last post on my journey to quitting juul, I wrote about being in the pre-contemplative phase of my JUUL addiction.
 I wasn’t ready to quit.
 Several months ago, the health risks were only just starting to hit the news.
 And as an addict, I could always find a reason as to why nothing bad would happen to me – people that had health problems from vaping were younger than me, they were buying bootleg products, or vaping THC.
 I used whatever excuse I could think of to say that I was different, that I would be okay.

 But deep down, I knew that vaping wasn’t good for me.
 I knew that there were health risks and I knew that my partner was worried about it.
 The feeling in your gut that you are going against your value system is known as cognitive dissonance.
 That feeling indicated that I knew I was doing something bad for me and not living in the best way I knew how.